 Crack Abuse Statistics

 - Only 0.4% of 12th-graders in the U.S. used crack in 2012.

 - The cocaine market is valued at an estimated $143 billion.

-- 23% of the 6 million Americans that have tried crack would be classified as dependent.
+- 23% of the 6 million Americans who have tried crack would be classified as dependent.